John C. Pritchett, D.M.D.

 During his last four years of military service, Dr. Pritchett was one of only two Air Force Oral and Maxillofacial Surgeons stationed in Washington, D.C.
 The unique medical environment of the military has afforded him diverse surgical experience.
 He was primarily assigned to Malcolm Grow Medical Center, Andrews AFB, MD, gateway for all Wounded Warriors returning from overseas and home to the elite units that support the President.
 Simultaneously, Dr. Pritchett served as Training Officer to a nine-resident Advanced Education in General Dentistry (AEGD-1 year) program--the largest such program in the Air Force.
 Additionally, Dr. Pritchett has served as faculty at Walter Reed National Military Medical Center Bethesda and Fort Belvoir Community Hospital.

-While Dr. Pritchett has focused his clinical interests toward dentoalveolar surgery and dental implants, he has extensive experience and training in anesthesia/pain control, facial trauma surgery, and orthognathic surgery.
+While Dr. Pritchett has focused his clinical interests toward dentoalveolar surgery, pediatric oral surgery, and dental implants, he has extensive experience and training in anesthesia/pain control, facial trauma surgery, and orthognathic surgery.
 In addition to his faculty appointments, Dr. Pritchett has been an invited guest lecturer at multiple regional and national meetings and was selected Air Force District of Washington Junior Dental Educator of the Year for 2010 and earned numerous military awards, including the Meritorious Service Medal in 2012.

 Dr. Pritchett is a Diplomate of the American Board of Oral and Maxillofacial Surgery and Diplomate of the National Dental Board of Anesthesiology and a Fellow of both the American Association of Oral and Maxillofacial Surgeons and American Dental Society of Anesthesiology.